 An arc-flash happens when electric current flows through an air gap between conductors.
-There are several ways this can happen but the most common occurrence is when conductor insulation is worm or broken down.
+There are several ways this can happen but the most common occurrence is when conductor insulation is worn or broken down.

 The most important aspects of arc-flash relays are:

 - sensor flexibility